Spay & Neuter Initiatives

 First Nations Spay Neuter Assistance Program

-In communities where free-roaming animal populations are common, spay/neuter is even more important to reduce packs of dogs, aggression as a result of females in heat and male aggression.
+In communities where free-roaming animal populations are common, spay/neuter and vaccinations are even more important to reduce packs of dogs, aggression, inappropriate behaviours such as spraying, disease outbreaks and animal homelessness.
+It also improves community safety.

-Through our AARCS Veterinary Hospital, we offer spay/neuter services for both dogs and cats, limited to First Nations Communities of Alberta.
-This is a limitation of our veterinary license at this time.
+Through our AARCS Veterinary Hospital, we offer spay/neuter services, immunizations and parasite control for both dogs and cats.
+This program is limited to First Nations Communities in Alberta.

 Are you in a First Nations Community in Alberta?